May 1, 2026

 5.1.
 Transfer to Remote (Online) Labor

-In accordance with the Quarantine Regime, employers are required to send employees on vacation or take measures to transfer to a remote (online) mode of employment.
+In accordance with the Quarantine Regime, employers were required to send employees on paid leave or take measures to transfer to a remote (online) mode of employment.
+Employers were obliged to:

 - observe the admission of visitors only with a medical mask and the use of medical devices;